alaffin12/stackedit/Caught by Stradh.md

 * One of Life will then offer to read the fortunes of the party:

 > "I can see you walk a path.
 Let me light a lamp for you, to help you with the way forward."
 > "The eight of swords.
 Your present.
-You walk a path, but you
+You are prisoners here, all are priso

 One of Life